Lima City School students happy to hunt Easter Eggs despite colder temperatures

-The fun began on a count of three at Lima’s Freedom Elementary School this morning.
+The fun began on a count of three at Lima’s Freedom Elementary School Wednesday morning.

 Students kindergarten through 4th grade were on the hunt for Easter eggs as 5,000 fun-filled eggs were donated by parents and community members.
 Each of the kids got 23 eggs, a prize, a coloring book, and an additional hand full of candy.
 Organizers say even with the cold and snowflakes, it was well worth it to see the youngsters so happy.